Qualified domestic partners receive the same survivorship benefits available under the Plan as a surviving spouse.

 FILING A DOMESTIC PARTNERSHIP WITH THE STATE OF CALIFORNIA

-The State domestic partner filing provisions are set forth in the California Family Code.
-If you have filed with the State, you do not need to re-file with the Plan; your partner will be treated the same as a spouse for purposes of qualifying for survivorship benefits.
+The state domestic partner filing provisions are set forth in the California Family Code.
+If you have filed with the State of California, you do not need to re-file with the Plan; your partner will be treated the same as a spouse for purposes of qualifying for survivorship benefits.
+Please submit a copy of your Certificate of Registered Domestic Partnership to LAFPP as soon as possible so we can update your records.

 If you have any questions, please contact the Active Member Services Section at (213) 279-3140 or toll-free at (844) 88-LAFPP (52377).